legends2k/blog/content/note/arch_config.md

     + Set `BATT_HD_POWERMGMT=200` and `LM_AC_HD_POWERMGMT=240` in `/etc/laptop-mode/laptop-mode.conf`.
 Verify if this is in action with `hdparm -B /dev/sda`
 5. For natural scrolling with laptop’s touchpad, similar to iPad, enabling _Reverse scroll direction_ under _Mouse and Touchpad_ settings fixes in most places except in _Terminal_.
 6. _Edit with Emacs_ to use `emacsclient` see https://emacs.stackexchange.com/q/14055/4106
+7. Yay pacman wrapper
 # Issues

 1. Log out and in mouse cursor frozen
 2. Screen locker with tty security but also works with Xfce4
 3. Scroll neutralizing at all places

+For the first run, make sure to set the _Session_ and _Locale_; not doing so led to a loop.

 # References